 If your thyroid isn’t working properly, it can cause a whole range of symptoms, from low mood or anxiety to fatigue, weight loss, weight gain, muscle problems, heart palpitations, insomnia, and fertility problems.

-It’s generally more common in women and older people – and it’s well worth knowing something about the signs, symptoms, and potential treatments.
+It’s generally more common in females and older people – and it’s well worth knowing something about the signs, symptoms, and potential treatments.

 What is a thyroid?